Home > Technology

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-From multi-pitch climbing commands to calling your drop in the backcountry, a solid set of walkie-talkies can be the difference between a good copy and a garbled transmission.
-After surveying the field and winnowing down to the most promising, we’ve gathered and tested 11 of the best walkies available.
+From multi-pitch climbing commands to calling your drop in the backcountry, the best walkie-talkies can be the difference between a good copy and a garbled transmission.
+After surveying the field and winnowing down to the most promising, weโ€™ve gathered and tested 11 of the best walkies available.

-We field-tested these handhelds over months of multi-sport use, challenging them while whitewater rafting the rivers of the Pacific Northwest, hiking across Joshua Tree National Park, and hailing our ride while heli-skiing in the Canadian Rockies.
+We field-tested these handhelds over months of multi-sport use, challenging them while rafting the rivers of the Pacific Northwest, hiking across Joshua Tree National Park, and hailing our ride while heli-skiing in the Canadian Rockies.
 We tested the overall range across both desert basins and tight backcountry trees and ran batteries dead flat to figure total power consumption.

-If you’re looking at getting your first set of walkie-talkies, consider checking out our in-depth Buyer’s Guide and Comparison Chart sections, which get into the radio nitty gritty.
-And for any lingering questions, the FAQ has got you covered.
+If youโ€™re looking at getting your first set of walkie-talkies, consider checking out our in-depth Buyerโ€™s Guide and Comparison Chart sections, which get into the radio nitty gritty.
+And for any lingering questions on relative value, the Price & Value section has got you covered.
 Copy that?

 The Best Walkie-Talkies of 2024

-• Radio Class FRS
+• Radio Class: FRS

-• Channels 22
+• Channels: 22

-• Privacy Codes 121 (CTCSS and DCS)
+• Privacy Codes: 121 (CTCSS and DCS)

-• Frequency Range 462 to 467 MHz
+• Frequency Range: 462 to 467 MHz

-• Wattage .5 W, 2 W
+• Wattage: 0.5 W, 2 W

-• Battery Capacity Rechargeable 1550 mAh Li-ion
+• Battery Capacity: Rechargeable 1550 mAh Li-ion

-• Dimensions 9.3 cm tall x 6.3 cm wide x 2.8 cm thick
+• Dimensions: 9.3 cm tall x 6.3 cm wide x 2.8 cm thick

-• Waterproof Rating IP56 splashproof
+• Waterproof Rating: IP56 splashproof

-• Weight 7.9 oz. (with leash)
+• Weight: 7.9 oz. (with leash)

 Pros